aviz85/md-html-template/docs/jotform-sendmsg-integration-en.md

 Yes, the system includes advanced mechanisms for handling parsing errors:
 - It will try to interpret the data in different formats
 - It reports in detail in the logs about the parsing process
 - Even if some fields are not identified, it will continue and send the data that was identified to the SendMsg server

+### Does the integration support file uploads?
+The system is capable of parsing multipart/form-data requests in which JotForm sends the data, but the integration does not transfer files to SendMsg.
+It only extracts the required information fields (name, email, phone, date of birth) and sends them.